 Launch: Tell us a little bit about your background and time at Launch.

 When we merged with Launch, I initially managed our data analytics and data science functional areas.
 My personal background is very heavily focused on data—and data architecture, specifically—so I managed all the data resources and consultants.
-Then last year, I took on the role of CTO for Launch, which has me managing our technology leadership team and solution architects.
+Now I manage our Technology Studios—our expert practices around technology, AI, data, software engineering, cybersecurity, and enterprise systems.
+And the goal with those is to bring all our technology disciplines together, so that we have a more collaborative and integrated approach to AI, data, and technology.

 I'm always looking to expand my own horizons.
-I have a strong background in data, software engineering, and technology leadership, but adding in new capabilities around human experience, strategy, creative design, organizational effectiveness, and learning and development make me excited to learn about what these Studios bring to the table and how to best integrate them and collaborate with the other studios that I’m more familiar with.
+I have a strong background in data, software engineering, and technology leadership, but adding in new capabilities around human experience, strategy, creative design, organizational effectiveness, and learning and development make me excited to learn about what these Studios bring to the table and how to best integrate them and collaborate with the other Studios that I’m more familiar with.

 L: We’ve heard that—on top of all you do in your role—you’ve started a new initiative around disability awareness.
 Can you tell us more about that?